laravel/nova-docs/4.0/resources/README.md

 ## Preventing Conflicts

 If a model has been updated since it was last retrieved by Nova, Nova will automatically respond with a `409 Conflict` HTTP status code and display an error message to prevent unintentional model changes.
-This may occur if another user updates the model after you have opened the "Edit" screen on the resource.
+This may occur if another user updates the model after you have opened the "Edit" page on the resource.
 This feature is also known as the Nova "Traffic Cop".

 ### Disabling Traffic Cop